Zacharie Astruc (1835-1907)

 Zacharie Astruc as an artist:

 As an artist Astruc mainly was a watercolourist and a sculptor (since about 1870; aR10).
 Many of his watercolours are so thick with colours that they almost look like oil paintings, sometimes it is not discernable.
 Did he mostly use gouache?
-Known is that he painted with cotton-wool in stead of paint-brush (R3;iR5).
+Known is that he uses a special technique using large pieces of cotton wool as brushes (R88;R3;iR5).
 The Salon database nor other sources do not mention an artistic teacher (iR1).

 Short biography of Zacharie Astruc: